Skip to content

 10. Give support reps context

 Context isn’t about dumping data on reps; it’s about making sure they have a 360-degree view so they can jump straight to solving problems.
-Instead of lengthy scripts, give them access to previous calls, analytics, and transcripts.
+In addition to call flow scripts, give them access to previous calls, analytics, and transcripts.

 First-call resolution (FCR) becomes easier in OpenPhone with: